ibm-cloud-docs/schematics/deprecation-tf.md

 ## Deprecating timeline
 {: #deprecate-timeline}

 The following table lists the timeline for the deprecation of Terraform provider versions from the {{site.data.keyword.bplong_notm}} service.

 Months listed below are the last day of that month.
+{: note}

 | Versions | Phase 1 Restrict creation workspace (End of marketing) | Phase 2 Restrict workspace execution (End of support)|
 | ----- | ------ | ----- |